 Do you worry about what others think of you?

-Do you place more confidence in the opinions of others than your own?
+Where you place more confidence in the opinions of others than your own?

 There is much power in our words, our tongue can speak life or death into situations.
 (Proverbs 18:21) That’s why it is imperative to become mindful of what we are saying to others.
 And when it comes to self-esteem, what we are saying to ourselves.
 God has provided us with the tools to ensure that our mouth is producing progression, not regression in our lives.
 Rather than being obsessed about everything negative, start becoming obsessed about everything positive about yourself.
 When I stop thinking about being afraid and failing and see every step up an opportunity to being great, then I can identify ways to overcome low self-esteem.